-The annual Pumpkin Smash has successfully diverted over 254 tons of pumpkins from landfills – saving landfill space, hundreds of gallons of water, reducing greenhouse gas emissions and sending tons of nutrients back to the soil.
+The annual Pumpkin Smash has successfully diverted over 380 tons of pumpkins from landfills – saving landfill space, hundreds of gallons of water, reducing greenhouse gas emissions and sending tons of nutrients back to restore our soil.
 If you haven’t already gotten started, it may be a bit late to host a collection site but your students can still be involved in this awesome community sustainability initiative!

 - Volunteer Smashers Needed: It’s a great volunteer opportunity for upper middle school and high school students.
 Many sites want to work with local students to help staff the event.
 Find a location nearest your school and reach out.
 Not sure who to contact?
 Email email@example.com and we’ll point you in the right direction.

 - Be a Pumpkin Smash Advocate – Help spread the word: Students of any age can print a fill-the-blank flier or poster, write in the local Pumpkin Smash info and share it – include it in your school’s virtual backpack.
 You can also send home Trick-or-Treat cards to share when handing out candy or out trick-or-treating.